Dan Gusfield

-Daniel Mier Gusfield is an American computer scientist, Distinguished Professor of Computer Science at the University of California, Davis.
+Daniel Mier Gusfield is an American computer scientist, Distinguished Professor of Computer Science at University of California, Davis.
 Gusfield is known for his research in combinatorial optimization and computational biology.

 Education

 Gusfield received his undergraduate degree in computer science at the University of California, Berkeley, in 1973, his Master of Science degree in computer science from the University of California, Los Angeles (UCLA), in 1975, and his Ph.D. in engineering science from Berkeley in 1980; his doctoral advisor was Richard Karp.

 Career and research

 Gusfield joined the faculty at Yale University in Computer Science in 1980, and left in 1986 to join the Department of Computer Science at UC Davis as an associate professor.
 Gusfield was made Professor of Computer Science in 1992 and served as the chair of the Department of Computer Science at UC Davis from 2000 to 2004.
-Gusfield was named distinguished professor in 2016, which is the highest campus-wide rank at the University of California at Davis.
+Gusfield was named distinguished professor in 2016.

 Gusfield's early work was in combinatorial optimization and its real-world application.
-One of his early major results was in network flow, where he presented a simple technique to convert any network flow algorithm to one that builds a Gomory-Hu tree, using only five added lines of pseudo-code.
+One of his early major results was in network flow, where he presented a simple technique to convert any network flow algorithm to one that builds the famous Gomory-Hu tree, using only five added lines of pseudo-code.
 Another contribution was in stable matching, where he contributed to a polynomial-time algorithm for the Egalitarian Stable Marriage Problem, proposed by Donald Knuth.
-Gusfield's work on stable marriage resulted in the book, co-authored with Robert Irving, The Stable Marriage Problem: Structure and Algorithms.
+Gusfield's work on stable marriage resulted in the book, co-authored with Robert Irving, The Stable Marriage Problem: Structure and Algorithms. cited over 1500 times in the academic literature.

 Starting in 1984, Gusfield branched out into computational biology, making Gusfield one of the first computer scientists to work in this field.
-His first result in computational biology was written in the Yale Technical Report The Steiner-Tree Problem in Phylogeny, which has never been published in a journal.
-His first published paper in computational biology, "Efficient Algorithms for Inferring Evolutionary History", was initially published as a technical report in 1988, and was subsequently published in the journal Networks; this paper is now the most cited of Gusfield's papers.
-Gusfield's 1993 paper on multiple sequence alignment is the first publication indexed in PubMed under "computational biology".
+His first result in computational biology was written in the Yale Technical Report The Steiner-Tree Problem in Phylogeny.
+His first published paper in computational biology, "Efficient Algorithms for Inferring Evolutionary History", was published as a technical report in 1988, and was subsequently published in the journal Networks; this paper is now the most cited of Gusfield's papers.
+Gusfield's 1993 paper on multiple sequence alignment is the first publication indexed in the N.I.H.
+PubMed under the new term "computational biology".